-It is commonly accepted that only the unbound fraction (f_u) of a drug can penetrate cell membranes and exert its pharmacological effect or become available for elimination.
-Many drugs, especially lipophilic compounds, bind to circulating plasma proteins, such as human serum albumin (HSA), α_1 -acid glycoprotein (AGP), globulins, and lipoproteins.
-Among these proteins, HSA and AGP are the most important for the reduction of the exposure to xenobiotics because of their ability to bind a large array of structurally unrelated drugs in distinct binding sites (Kremer et al., 1988; Peters, 1996).
+It is commonly accepted that only the unbound fraction ( $f_u$ ) of a drug can penetrate cell membranes and exert its pharmacological effect or become available for elimination.
+Many drugs, especially lipophilic compounds, bind to circulating plasma proteins, such as albumin, $\alpha_1$ -acid glycoprotein (AGP), globulins, and lipoproteins.
+Among these proteins, albumin and AGP are the most important for the reduction of the exposure to xenobiotics because of their ability to bind a large array of structurally unrelated drugs in distinct binding sites (Kremer et al., 1988; Peters, 1996).

-Human serum albumin (HSA) is the most abundant protein in blood plasma.
-It is synthesized in the liver and concentrations in healthy subjects normally range between 35 and 60 g/L with an average of 42 g/L (Peters, 1996).
-HSA comprises 60% of the total plasma proteins.
+Albumin (RSA) is also the most abundant protein in rat plasma.
+It is synthesized in the liver and average concentrations of 42 g/L have been observed (Ohdachi et al., 1999).
 Its main physiological function is to bind and carry endogenous anions, with long-chain fatty acids.
-Two high affinity binding sites have been proposed in subdomains IIA (also known as Sudlow's site I or warfarin site) and IIIA (also known as Site II or benzodiazepine site) of HSA.
-These comprise highly elongated hydrophobic pockets with charged lysine and arginine residues near the surface that interact with polar ligand parts.
+Due to the high sequence homology with human serum albumin, it is assumed that the two high affinity binding sites, which have been described for human serum albumin in subdomains IIA (also known as Sudlow's site I or warfarin site) and IIIA (also known as Site II or benzodiazepine site), can also be found in rat and mouse serum albumin.
+These comprise highly elongated hydrophobic pockets with charged lysine and arginine residues near the surface that interact with polar ligand parts (Sudlow et al., 1975).
 In contrast to AGP, HSA blood levels are much more stable.
-Hyperalbuminemia (HSA > 55 g/L) is seldom seen in the absence of dehydration whereas hypoalbuminemia is the more common condition resulting from malnutrition or liver disease with serum albumin levels dropping to 20-23 g/L (Peters, 1996).